65 Gliders & Sailplanes

 • Know about sailplane aerodynamics, including the need for a high lift-to-drag ratio and minimum sink values.

-• Understand what is meant by a laminar flow airfoil section.
+• Understand what is meant by laminar flow airfoil sections and appreciate their unique aerodynamic characteristics.

 History

-Ancient myths speak of humans and Gods soaring the skies on giant feathered wings mimicking those of birds.
+Ancient myths speak of humans and gods soaring the skies on giant feathered wings, mimicking those of birds.
 In Greek mythology, Icarus and Daedalus attempted to escape from the labyrinth of Crete by attaching feathered wings to their arms and soaring like birds.
 Yet, developing a practical glider design that allowed people to fly and soar in rising air currents took many centuries.
-In the 18th century, the nobleman George Cayley, often called the “Father of Aeronautics,” conducted extensive research on the principles of gliding flight and flew many model gliders to understand their stability and control characteristics.
-Apparently, Cayley made his coachman hang from one of his bigger gliders and fly it across a valley, thereby becoming the world’s first glider pilot.
-After the flight, the coachman resigned his position, complaining that he had been employed to drive and not to fly.
+In the 18th century, the nobleman George Cayley, often referred to as the “Father of Aeronautics,” conducted extensive research on the principles of gliding flight and flew numerous model gliders to understand their stability and control characteristics.
+As the story goes, Cayley made his coachman hang from one of his gliders and fly it across a valley, becoming the world’s first glider pilot.
+After the flight, the coachman resigned, stating that he had been employed to drive, not to fly.

 The Wright brothers had experimented extensively with gliders, flying several variations between 1900 and 1902 and refining their understanding of flight before adding an engine.
-They focused on gliders initially because they believed, like Lilienthal and Pilcher, that it was essential to master the fundamental principles of aerodynamics, control, and stability before attempting powered flight.
-However, unlike Lilienthal and Pilcher’s use of bird and bat wing shapes, the Wrights performed their own wind tunnel tests and developed wing shapes of high span and slenderness (known as aspect ratio).
-They also realized that weight-shifting was inadequate, so they developed a three-axis control system, including wing warping for roll control, a forward canard for pitch control, and a rear rudder for yaw control, as shown in the photograph below.
+They initially focused on gliders because, like Lilienthal and Pilcher, they believed that mastering the fundamental principles of aerodynamics, control, and stability was essential before attempting powered flight.
+However, unlike Lilienthal and Pilcher’s use of bird- and bat-wing shapes, the Wrights conducted wind-tunnel tests and developed wing shapes with high span and slenderness (i.e., high aspect ratio).
+They also realized that weight-shifting was inadequate, so they created a three-axis control system, including wing warping for roll control, a tail or forward canard for pitch control, and a rudder for yaw control, as shown in Figure 3.

-The 1902 Wright glider was the precursor to their powered Flyer of 1903.
+The 1902 Wright glider was the precursor to their 1903 Flyer.

-The Wright brothers soon refined their understanding of lift, drag, and the importance of balance and control with three-axis aerodynamic control rather than weight shifting so it could be made to pitch, roll, and yaw in flight with movable aerodynamic surfaces.
-This concept was then applied to their powered aircraft, with them quickly obtaining success with their “Flier” in December 1903.
+The Wright brothers soon refined their understanding of lift, drag, and the importance of balance and control.
+They employed three-axis aerodynamic control rather than weight shifting, allowing the aircraft to pitch, roll, and yaw in flight using movable aerodynamic surfaces.
+This concept was then applied to their powered aircraft, and they quickly achieved success with their “Flyer” in December 1903.

-Glider development continued in the early 20th century, driven by aviation enthusiasts in Germany, Great Britain, and the U.S. Following the end of WW1, interest in glider flying surged.
+Glider development continued in the early 20th century, driven by aviation enthusiasts in Germany, Great Britain, and the United States.
+Following WWI, interest in glider flying surged.
 Countries restricted by treaty limitations on developing powered aircraft then focused on gliders.
-Gliding clubs were established, and advancements were made in understanding aerodynamics, wing design, and launching methods.
+Gliding clubs were established, and advances were made in aerodynamics, wing design, and launch methods.
 Simple, open-cockpit designs became popular and could be launched easily from a hill using a tensioned bungee.
-As shown in the photograph below, the minimalist Elliotts EoN open-cockpit glider of 1948 was a British copy of the German SG 38 Schulgleiter, consisting of an open-truss framework with a cable-braced wing.
+As shown in Figure 4, the minimalist Elliott EoN open-cockpit glider of 1948 was a British copy of the German SG 38 Schulgleiter, featuring an open-truss framework and a cable-braced wing.

-An Elliot EoN Primary open-cockpit glider, circa 1948.
-Few survive in such good flying condition, but they are easy to fly.
+An Elliott EoN Primary open-cockpit glider, circa 1948.
+Few survive in such magnificent flying condition, but they are easy to fly.

-Gliders played an important role in the military operations of the Allies during WW2.
+Gliders played a vital role in the military operations of the Allies during WWII.
 Large gliders were used for transporting troops and equipment, such as the British Airspeed AS.51 Horsa and the American Waco CG-4A.
-The Horsa was initially designed to transport 30 fully-equipped paratroopers or carry various combinations of troops and equipment, including vehicles.
-The Horsa glider was mainly made of wood to conserve limited aluminum supplies for making fighters and bombers, whereas the CG-4A was made of welded steel tubing and wooden wings.
-Over 4,000 Horsas and 14,000 Wacos were built, most of which saw a one-way tow over the English Channel before gliding down silently to the battlefield to unload troops and supplies.
+The Horsa was initially designed to transport 30 fully equipped paratroopers or to carry various combinations of troops and equipment, including vehicles.
+The Horsa glider, as shown in Figure 5, was primarily made of wood to conserve limited aluminum supplies for fighter and bomber production.
+In contrast, the CG-4A was constructed from welded steel tubing and wooden wings.
+Over 4,000 Horsas and 14,000 Wacos were built, most seeing a one-way tow over the English Channel before gliding down silently to the battlefield to unload troops and supplies.
 The most notable use of military gliders was during the D-Day invasion on June 6, 1944.

-A Horsa glider on tow behind another aircraft during WW2.
-They were used extensively to deliver troops and supplies.
+A Horsa glider towed behind another aircraft during WWII.
+They were used extensively to deliver troops and supplies over enemy lines.

 Since the 1950s, gliding has evolved into a popular sport and recreational activity worldwide.
-Gliders were also used for training ab initio pilots, including British Royal Air Force (RAF) pilots, a post-WW2 RAF Slingsby T-31b Cadet being shown in the photograph below.
-While not much of a soaring machine, it was simple, robust, and reliable and stood much abuse from ham-fisted student pilots doing “circuits and bumps.”
-Thousands of future pilots learned to fly in such primary gliders, many of whom transitioned to fly in the RAF or the airlines.
-Others became pure gliding enthusiasts, moving on to fly increasingly much higher-performance sailplanes for sport and recreation.
+Gliders were also used to train ab initio pilots, including those from the British Royal Air Force (RAF), as shown in Figure 6 of a post-WWII RAF Slingsby T-31 Cadet.
+While not much of a soaring machine, it was simple, robust, and reliable, and stood up to considerable abuse from ham-fisted student pilots doing “circuits and bumps.”
+Thousands of future pilots learned to fly in such primary gliders, many of whom later transitioned to the RAF or the airlines.
+Others became pure gliding enthusiasts, moving on to fly increasingly high-performance sailplanes for sport and recreation.

 An RAF Slingsby T-31b Cadet was the type on which Dr. Leishman obtained his RAF wings and FAI glider certificate in 1975.

-The pilots of these early sailplanes developed soaring techniques, investigated many aspects of meteorology, including thermals and high-altitude mountain waves, aided aeronautical research in low-speed aerodynamics and airfoil design, set many altitude and speed records, and provided sport and recreation for subsequent generations of soaring pilots.
-Wooden gliders, such as the Slingsby Skylark shown in the photograph below, and the Schleicher Ka6E, represented the pinnacle of sailplane performance by the early 1960s.
-They had smooth laminar flow wings and glide ratios of more than 30:1 and could be used to accomplish long cross-country flights exceeding 300 km (162 nautical miles).
+The pilots of these early sailplanes developed soaring techniques, investigated various aspects of meteorology, including thermals and high-altitude mountain waves, contributed to aeronautical research in low-speed aerodynamics and airfoil design, set numerous altitude and speed records, and provided a sport and recreational activity for subsequent generations of soaring pilots.
+Wooden gliders, such as the Slingsby Skylark shown in Figure 7, and the Schleicher Ka6E, represented the pinnacle of sailplane performance by the early 1960s.
+They had smooth laminar-flow wings and glide ratios exceeding 30:1, enabling long cross-country flights of more than 300 km (186 nautical miles).

-A classic all-wooden glider, the Slingsby Skylark of the 1950s was one of the highest-performance gliders of the era.
+A classic wooden glider, the Slingsby Skylark of the 1950s was among the highest-performance gliders of the era.

-The transition from the (now!) vintage seaplanes (1970 and before) to modern sailplanes is often equated with the relatively rapid transition from predominantly wooden airframes to composite structures made of glass and carbon fiber.
-The technology to build composite sailplane airframes advanced rapidly in the 1980s, leading to quantum increases in gliding and soaring performance.
-For example, the smooth wings increased the lift-to-drag ratio by 30% or more.
-In many ways, sailplane technology led the aerospace industry in the composite manufacturing of primary airframe structures by at least two decades.
-Continued technological advancements have led to the development of exceedingly high-performance gliders with lift-to-drag ratios of over 50:1, capable of soaring over distances of 1,000 miles or more in a single flight at average speeds of over 100 kts.
+The transition from the (now!) vintage sailplanes (1970 and before) to modern sailplanes is often equated with the relatively rapid transition from predominantly wooden airframes to composite structures made of glass and carbon fiber.
+The technology for building composite sailplane airframes advanced rapidly in the 1980s, resulting in significant improvements in gliding and soaring performance.
+These gains came from smoother, more accurate surfaces, improved laminar-flow airfoils, higher aspect ratios, better sealing, and reduced interference drag, thereby increasing the lift-to-drag ratio by 30% or more compared with many earlier designs.
+In many ways, sailplane technology has led the aerospace industry in the composite manufacturing of primary airframe structures for at least two decades.
+Continued technological advancements have led to the development of exceedingly high-performance gliders with lift-to-drag ratios exceeding 50:1, capable of soaring over 1,000 miles in a single flight at average speeds over 100 knots; see Figure 8.

-An ultra high-performance sailplane that has a lift-to-drag ratio of over 50:1.
+An ultra-high-performance sailplane that has a lift-to-drag ratio of over 50:1.
+Even with such high aspect ratios, winglets can still reduce drag.

 Gliding continues to captivate aviation enthusiasts today, offering a unique and environmentally friendly way to experience the thrill of flight.
 Gliders are used for recreation, sport, research, and training, contributing to the ongoing exploration and advancement of human flight.
-It offers people a distinctly unique perspective of the world from the skies and is another example of humankind’s ongoing fascination with flight.
+It offers people a distinctive perspective on the world from the skies and is another example of humankind’s enduring fascination with flight.

 Anatomy of Sailplanes

-A sailplane is a highly streamlined aircraft with a slender fuselage and long, high-aspect-ratio wings, as shown in the figure below.
-High aerodynamic efficiency is essential for good gliding performance, so sailplanes have aerodynamic features not found in other aircraft.
-The wingspan of sailplanes can vary, but the wings are distinctively long and slender to reduce the induced drag and maximize gliding performance.
-Over the decades, the increase in wingspan and aspect ratio is commensurate with technical advancements using lightweight composite structures.
+A sailplane is a highly streamlined aircraft with a slender fuselage and long, high-aspect-ratio wings, as shown in Figure 9.
+High aerodynamic efficiency is crucial for achieving good gliding performance, so sailplanes possess aerodynamic features not found in other aircraft.
+The wingspan of sailplanes varies, but the wings are typically long and slender, designed to minimize induced drag and maximize gliding performance.
+Over the decades, increases in wingspan and aspect ratio have been commensurate with advances in technical design that have employed lightweight composite structures.

 Gliders and sailplanes are streamlined, low-drag aircraft with long, high-aspect-ratio wings.

 Some early gliders used elliptical wings to minimize induced drag.
-Still, this wing shape is time-consuming and expensive to build, and there is no significant aerodynamic advantage if the aspect ratio can be made even modestly larger.
-Many modern sailplanes have linearly tapered wings with some washout (wing twist), giving them very low drag and excellent performance levels.
-Forward-swept wings are used on some tandem two-seat sailplanes, not for aerodynamic reasons per se, but because this design feature allows the aircraft’s center of gravity to stay within limits while flying solo or dual.
+Still, this wing shape is time-consuming and expensive to build, and there is no significant aerodynamic advantage if the aspect ratio can be modestly larger.
+Many modern sailplanes feature linearly tapered wings with some washout (wing twist), resulting in very low drag and excellent aerodynamic performance.
+Forward-swept wings are used on some tandem two-seat sailplanes, not for aerodynamic reasons per se, but because this design feature allows the aircraft’s center of gravity to remain within limits while flying solo or in dual configuration.

-As shown in the schematic below, a modern sailplane will likely be made almost entirely of composite materials such as glass or carbon fiber, which gives the structure high strength and low weight.
-The wings use smooth, low-drag laminar airfoil sections, so the wings must be made with great geometric accuracy, and the surfaces made glassy smooth by polishing.
-Some modern sailplanes may feature winglets at the tips of the wings to further reduce the induced drag, as also shown in the figure below.
+As shown in Figure 10, a modern sailplane is likely to be made almost entirely of composite materials, such as glass or carbon fiber, which provide the structure with high strength and low weight.
+The wings utilize smooth, low-drag laminar airfoil sections, which necessitate precise geometric accuracy in their construction.
+The surfaces must be rendered glassy smooth through meticulous polishing.
+Some modern sailplanes may feature winglets at the tips of their wings to further reduce induced drag.

 Anatomy of a modern sailplane, which will be made of glass and/or carbon fiber with glassy smooth surfaces to obtain laminar flow.

-The primary control surfaces on the wings of a sailplane are the ailerons, flaps, and airbrakes.
-Flaps are used for launching and landing but may also be set to negative angles during flight to maximize the glide speed.
-The airbrakes are like spoilers and can be deployed progressively by the pilot to increase drag and steepen the glide angle, which is especially important for landing.
+The primary control surfaces on a sailplane’s wings are the ailerons, flaps, and airbrakes.
+Flaps are used for takeoff and landing, but may also be set to negative angles during flight to maximize glide speed.
+The airbrakes are like spoilers and can be deployed progressively by the pilot to increase drag and steepen the glide angle, which is especially important for landing; otherwise, the sailplane will tend to “float” too far.

 The empennage consists of the horizontal tail and vertical fin, which provide pitch and directional (yaw) stability, respectively.
 The elevator and rudder give the pilot pitch and yaw control.
-The hinge gaps of the ailerons, rudder, and elevator must be carefully sealed on sailplanes to keep the drag as low as possible.
-Sailplanes may have a fixed or retractable landing gear system.
+The hinge gaps of the ailerons, rudder, and elevator must be carefully sealed on sailplanes to minimize drag.
+Sailplanes may have fixed or retractable landing gear.
 A retractable landing gear can measurably reduce drag at the expense of some weight and mechanical complexity.
-The landing gear usually consists of a single mainwheel and a tail wheel or small hard rubber skid.
+The landing gear typically consists of a single central wheel and a tail wheel or a small, hard rubber skid.

-The cockpit of a sailplane is basic and includes a seat, control column and other flight controls, and various instruments, as shown in the photograph below.
-Pilots usually sit in a semi-prone position so that the fuselage shape can be slender with a minimal cross-sectional area and will have low drag.
-The instrument panel will have an airspeed indicator, altimeter, a sensitive rate of climb indicator (called a variometer), and other equipment such as radios for air-to-ground and air-to-air communications and perhaps a GPS for navigation.
-Many sailplanes will have an oxygen system for use in flights above 12,000 ft; sailplanes have flown at altitudes well into the stratosphere using the upflows produced by mountain waves.
+The cockpit of a sailplane is minimalistic.
+It includes a seat, control column, and other flight controls, such as flaps, spoilers, airbrakes, and various instruments, as shown in Figure 11.
+Pilots typically sit in a semi-reclined position, which allows the fuselage to be slender and minimizes cross-sectional area, thereby reducing drag.
+The instrument panel will have an airspeed indicator, an altimeter, a sensitive rate of climb indicator (called a variometer), a turn and bank indicator, and a “yaw string,”[1] and other equipment, such as radios for air-to-ground and air-to-air communications and perhaps a GPS for navigation.
+Many sailplanes are equipped with an oxygen system for use above 12,000 feet; sailplanes have flown at altitudes well into the stratosphere by exploiting the updrafts produced by mountain waves.
 Pilots will want to avoid wearing shorts and a T-shirt at these altitudes!

-The cockpit of a sailplane is minimalistic, but the pilot will be looking outside 95% of the time and not at the instruments.
+The cockpit of a sailplane is minimalist, but the pilot spends 95% of their time looking outside rather than at the instruments.

 Sailplane Aerodynamics

-Sailplanes glide by using the effects of gravity; they soar using the upward-lifting aerodynamics of the natural atmosphere.
-Sailplanes are designed with smooth and streamlined shapes to reduce drag.
+Sailplanes glide by harnessing gravity; they soar by exploiting the upward-lifting aerodynamics of the atmosphere.
+Sailplanes are designed with smooth, streamlined shapes to minimize drag.
 The wings of a sailplane are typically long and slender, with a high aspect ratio, which maximizes lift and minimizes drag.
-The aerodynamic efficiency depends on using laminar flow airfoils for the wings, reducing surface roughness, and optimizing the fuselage shape.
+Aerodynamic efficiency depends on the use of laminar-flow airfoils for the wings, reduced surface roughness, and optimized fuselage shape.

 Glide Ratio